SpektraSystems/IoT-Central-AIW/instructions/README.md

 ## Exercise 4 -	IoT Central Openness and Integrations

-In this exercise, you will see the openness and the integration capabilities of IoT Central
+In this exercise, you will see the openness and the integration capabilities of IoT Central, how to detect anomalies and trigger alerts as well as how to do a continuous data export from IoT Central